Know about the new changes in nursing and how they will affect your career

 No one should go into nursing thinking it will be a easy solution for their professional needs.
 If you go into nursing just for for the money, you might want to re evaluate your career plans.
 Nursing have changed dramatically since 2008; wages, job security, stability, and satisfaction have turned upside down for the most part.

 After the great recession all professions underwent dramatic restructuring.
 But nursing did not escape this trend.
-Health care laws, insurance laws, and health care delivery have dramatically changed.
+New health care laws, insurance changes, and changes in health care delivery creating hospital low census.
 Some of these changes happened due to a shift in administration as hospitals and other health care institutions have become more corporate and less community oriented.

 No one knows how long it will this trend last; nursing like everything else is subject to changes.
 What we do know is that nursing is not as it was before 2008.
 It is a wise move today to go into nursing knowing the new changes and what to expect from nursing.

 These changes created by the recession have affected other professions as well, but nursing is unlike any other profession out there.
 You cannot be a nurse and practice nursing on your own or even learn on your own.
 You must be trained by a hospital and pass all the state regulations and requirements.
 Hospitals are by default are the most influential arms and hands of health care.
 Hospitals to a great extent decide who gets trained and who can start working.
 Right now hospitals don’t find it profitable to train new nurses.

 Hospitals used to be vigorous employers, but now they are anemic job creator.
 There are several reasons for this downward trend but this limit your ability to start working in significant ways.
 Hospitals determine weather you get in or not and new Grads know this very well as they find hospital doors closed.